ZW-SIYUAN/OpenMOA/README.md

 **fast** python interface to leverage the state-of-the-art algorithms in the field of data streams.

-To setup CapyMOA, simply install it via pip.
+To setup OpenMOA, simply install it via pip.
 If you have any issues with the installation (like not having Java installed) or if you want GPU support, please refer to the [installation guide](https://capymoa.org/installation).
 Once installed take a look at the [tutorials](https://capymoa.org/tutorials.html) to get started.